mages/googleVis/README.md

 It allows users to create web pages with interactive charts based on R data frames, using the Google Chart Tools and to display them either via the local R HTTP help server or within their own sites, without uploading the data to Google.
 A modern browser with Internet connection is required and for some charts Flash.

-Please visit the [project web site](https://code.google.com/p/google-motion-charts-with-r/) for more information and examples and read the [Google API Terms of Use](https://developers.google.com/terms/) before you use the package.
+Please read the [Google API Terms of Use](https://developers.google.com/terms/) before you use the package.

 ## Installation